 We didn’t have time to do this activity, but it looks like great fun.
 It was a very inexpensive local experience shellfishing, just outside of Pontevedra.
-It’s listed on Trip4Real and you can see the details here.
-(You may need a free account with them to see the details.)
 The shellfish is an ancient activity as old as fishing and hunting, being always a subsistence activity practiced by the people living on the coasts of Galicia: shellfish on foot, the sale of fish and repairing nets were tasks humble traditionally performed by women in coastal populations of Galicia.

 Santiago de Compostela

 If you plan to visit Galicia, this stop is a must do.
 Nestled in the mountains of Galicia, you will find this very down to earth and gorgeous city, full of charm, character, and friendly people.
 Just the perfect size to quickly know your way around and there is plenty to do, see and eat.
 It is also the destination of the Way of Saint James, a leading Catholic pilgrimage route originated in the 9th century.
 We just spent the day visiting, but it is an ideal location to actually base yourself.
 We do have some recommendations on places to stay below.

 There are also many organized tours for you to enjoy from being active on walking or biking tour, to enjoying a food or wine tour.
 There is so much to do and Viator has so many great offers for you.
 Click here to see their latest Spain Deals!

 Places to stay in Santiago de Compstela